-In this final step the risk assessors integrate the information collected during the previous steps to quantify the actual probability, “the risk”, of a harmful effect occurring in an exposed population (risk quotient, van Leeuwen and Vermeire 2007).
+In this final step, the risk assessors integrate the information collected during the previous steps to quantify the actual probability, “the risk,” of a harmful effect occurring in an exposed population (risk quotient, van Leeuwen and Vermeire 2007).
 Additional information regarding the assumptions and uncertainties involved in the prior steps is included.
-Risk characterization may distinguish between sex, age, lifestyle and/or ethnical groups to allow for a more differentiated understanding of a chemical’s risk to cause harm within a population.
-Risk characterization should adhere to the principles of transparency, clarity, consistency and reasonableness (TCCR, EPA 2014).
+Risk characterization may distinguish between sex, age, lifestyle, and/or ethnic groups to allow for a more differentiated understanding of a chemical’s risk to cause harm within a population.
+Risk characterization should adhere to the principles of transparency, clarity, consistency, and reasonableness (TCCR, EPA 2014).

 3. Risk assessment agencies in Europe and the U.S.

 In Europe, risk assessment is formally separated from risk management.
-While the European Food Safety Authority (EFSA) is in charge of carrying out the science based risk assessment of FCMs, the European Commission, in particular the Directorate-General for Consumer Health (DG SANCO), the European Parliament and the EU Member States are charged with the integration of scientific evaluation of risk with political, economic, social and environmental considerations (EFSA 2014).
-In the U.S., the Food and Drug Authority (FDA) carries out both risk assessment and risk management.
-Both in the U.S. and Europe the risk arising from substances not specifically regulated or exempted from regulation must also be assessed independently by manufacturers.
+While the European Food Safety Authority (EFSA) is in charge of carrying out the science-based risk assessment of FCMs, the European Commission, in particular the Directorate-General for Consumer Health (DG SANCO), the European Parliament, and the EU Member States are charged with the integration of scientific evaluation of risk with political, economic, social, and environmental considerations (EFSA 2014).
+In the U.S., the Food and Drug Administration (FDA) carries out both risk assessment and risk management.
+Both in the U.S. and in Europe, the risk arising from substances not specifically regulated or exempted from regulation must also be assessed independently by manufacturers.

 - Not always a clear distinction between the “subjective” risk management and the “objective” risk assessment, risk assessment also requires normative decisions (van Leeuwen and Vermeire 2007)